afeld/python-public-policy/meta/assistant_guide.md

 ### [Discussions]({{discussions_url}})

 - [Help page](https://edstem.org/us/help/using-ed-discussion)
-- We are trying to strike a balance between students getting accurate answers quickly and encouraging students to help one another to cement their learning
+- We are trying to strike a balance between students getting accurate answers quickly and encouraging students to help one another to cement their learning.
 - Ensure Discussion questions have answers within [the specified timeline](../syllabus.md#communications).
   {% if id == "columbia" -%}
   - Discussion monitoring schedule: